-Counsellor Room - a special private room where children can go to meet with the School Counsellor and know that they will not be disturbed
+Counsellor Room - a special private room where children can go to meet with a Counsellor or school Pastoral member of staff and know that they will not be disturbed

 A child is referred by teachers or Welfare Leads whenever they see the child could benefit from spending some more time learning about personal and social skills.
-You can refer your own child to a Rainbow Room Group or The Nurture Group by talking to your child's class teacher.
+You can refer your own child to The Bridge by talking to your child's class teacher.
 Sessions are an extension to the usual classroom nurture approach and the Personal, Social and Health Education (PSHE) work that happens in lessons.
-It is also an opportunity for them to step out of the pressures of the structured school day.
+It is also an opportunity to step out of the pressures of the structured school day.